gnosis/dex-services/README.md

 - Rust (stable)
 - Docker and Docker-compose (stable)

-The project may work with other versions of these tools but they are not tested.
+The project may work with other versions of these tools, but they are not tested.

 ### Setup